Poetry Organizations from Across the U.S. Join Together to Form Historic Coalition & Launch March 2017 Programs on Migration

 The Geraldine R. Dodge Poetry Festival will copresent “The Birds of May,” at the Princeton Environmental Film Festival, followed by a discussion with conservationists and a poetry reading.
 The film documents efforts to save the endangered Red Knot during its 9,500 mile migration by restoring one of its few resting and feeding places, along New Jersey’s Delaware Bayshore, destroyed by Hurricane Sandy, and to protect its major food source: the eggs of the over-fished horseshoe crabs who migrate there each year.
 Poets, teachers, and students in attendance will also participate in banding the birds during the height of their migration and write about their experiences.

-Kundiman, a national organization promoting Asian American poets and writers, will collaborate with Split This Rock and Letras Latinas to host a joint reading featuring poets Wo Chan and Orlando Ricardo Menes on March 19 at Busboys and Poets in Washington, D.C.
+Kundiman, a national organization promoting Asian American poets and writers, will collaborate with Split This Rock and Letras Latinas to host a joint reading featuring poets Wo Chan and José B. González on March 19 at Busboys and Poets in Washington, D.C.
 Kundiman fellows will also participate in a Migration Postcard Poem Project, for which they will design, write, and mail postcard poems highlighting the migration theme for their readers, both new and old, advocates and adversaries.
 Select poems on the theme of migration will be featured on the Kundiman website and social media channels.

-Letras Latinas, the literary initiative at the University of Notre Dame’s Institute for Latino Studies, is partnering with Notre Dame’s Creative Writing Program to hold a campus-wide event during the month that will feature students, faculty, and staff sharing poems around the theme of migration and in support of their DACA students.
+Letras Latinas, the literary initiative at the University of Notre Dame’s Institute for Latino Studies, will partner with Best American Poetry Blog contributor Emma Trelles to publish, during the month of March, a selection of poems by Latino and Latina poets that engage with the theme of migration.
+Letras Latinas will also work with Notre Dame’s Creative Writing Program to hold a campus-wide event on March 30 that will feature students, faculty, staff and community members sharing poems around the theme of migration and in support of their DACA students.

 Mass Poetry, which supports poets and poetry in Massachusetts, will feature poems about migration in its Raining Poetry project.
 Using a biodegradable water-repellent spray and stencils made by local artists, the organization will place poems throughout the streets of Salem.
 The spray vanishes once dry, so the poems are invisible—until it rains.
 Once wet, the area around the poems will darken, enabling passersby to read them.